rahmiabi/knights-of-flavor-country/story-plan.md

-# GoonDivers 0ne
+# Task Force Redmond: Edging to freedom one day at a time...

 ## Story ideas:
-+ Anime Helldivers 0ne where we fight Evil Surin's goons
++ Helldivers 1 clone where we fight Evil Surin's goons
 ## Gameplay ideas:
 + Puzzles that require teamwork
   + Decode launch codes and another has to enter them (keep talking and nobody explodes type beat)